 Outgrowing Flat Rate Merchant Services

 In 2020, more small businesses pivoted to accept electronic payments.
 Those that did reaped the rewards as online sales reached historic levels and new online buying habits aren’t expected to shift back.
 Some businesses, in haste, may have accepted less than ideal payments solutions in order to get up and running quickly.
 Others may have entered 2020 with small online transaction numbers and ended with record-setting years.
 The truth is, if you have flat rate merchant services, you probably gave away too much of your profit in fees during 2020.
-With the holidays behind us, the time is right to reset and revaluate your flat rate credit card processing.
+With the holidays behind us, the time is right to reset and revaluate your flat rate merchant processing.

 What Does “Flat Rate” Mean?